fleetdm/fleet/articles/osquery-evented-tables-overview.md

 To use `process_events` and `socket_events` with the audit framework, use the flags `--disable_audit=false --audit_allow_process_events=true --audit_allow_socket_events=true`.
 See [these instructions](https://osquery.readthedocs.io/en/latest/deployment/process-auditing/#linux-process-auditing-using-audit) for more information.

 #### Process auditing on macOS
 On macOS, there are two utilities that enable osquery process auditing: [OpenBSM](https://github.com/openbsm/openbsm) and the [EndpointSecurity](https://developer.apple.com/documentation/endpointsecurity).
-Fleet recommends using the EndpointSecurity implementation because it is intended to replace OpenBSM.
+Fleet recommends using the EndpointSecurity implementation because it is intended to replace OpenBSM, which is deprecated.
 EndpointSecurity is available starting macOS 10.15.

 To use the `es_process_events` tables, use the flag `--disable_endpointsecurity=false` see [these instructions](https://osquery.readthedocs.io/en/latest/deployment/process-auditing/#auditing-processes-with-endpointsecurity).
 To use `process_events` and `socket_events` with OpenBSM, see [these instructions](https://osquery.readthedocs.io/en/latest/deployment/process-auditing/#auditing-processes-with-openbsm).